 Today, as in antiquity, Corinth, along with Patras, is one of the two major gateways to the Peloponnese.
 And, like most gates, Corinth offers no real temptations to linger.
 An earthquake destroyed much of ancient Corinth and the charming 19th-century town that sprawled around it.
 Today, modern Corinth (pop.
 26,000) is a thicket of undistinguished concrete buildings, built to withstand future quakes, but the ancient site still has much to offer, including acres of the ancient commercial center and the spectacular Temple of Apollo.

-Stop to see the ships slipping through the narrow Corinth Canal that cuts across the isthmus, then head straight for ancient Corinth, in the hamlet of Archaia Korinthos (Old Corinth), bypassing the unappealing modern city.
+Afterward, head straight for ancient Corinth, in the hamlet of Archaia Korinthos (Old Corinth), bypassing the unappealing modern city.
 When you've seen ancient Corinth, head for Mycenae or Nafplion, both less than an hour away and both with excellent hotels and restaurants.